Solving Common Business Problems

 3. You’re not providing value

-To be successful in business, you must provide constant strategic innovation.
+To be successful in business, you must practice constant strategic innovation.
 Determine your X-factor – what sets you apart from the competition?
 How do you bring more value to your customers?
 What makes your company talkably different?
 If you don’t know the answers to these questions, it’s time to sit down and think about them.

 4. You haven’t planned ahead